MyOutDeskLLC/OSS-Privacy-Policy/PRIVACY.md

 * No data, personal or otherwise, is transmitted to MyOutDesk, LLC

 ## Chrome Storage API
 Our extensions make use of the Chrome Storage API to store information about the local users configuration.
-For AutoBCC, this data will contain email addresses.
-Google will sync this information across various devices automatically.
+For AutoBCC, this data will contain email addresses that you, the user, elect to enter.
+Google may sync this information across various devices automatically.

-Our extension will read and write to this data, but will not transmit it.
+Our extension will read and write to this data locally, but will never transmit it.

 ## Third Party API
 Some third party APIs collect information such as fingerprints.